 Print a warning when the feasible region of the domain variable is not completely covered by the piecewise breakpoints.
-Default=True unbounded domain var=True/False
+Default=True

 Allow an unbounded or partially bounded Pyomo Var to be used as the domain variable.
 Default=False

 Note: This does not imply unbounded piecewise segments will be constructed.
 The outermost piecewise breakpoints will bound the domain variable at each index.
 However, the Var attributes .lb and .ub will not be modified.